.st0{fill:#FFFFFF;}

 Pawpaws grow best in full sun, though they will tolerate some shade.
 Expect a reduced harvest if grown in partial shade.

-Bare root stock is best planted in the spring, but container grown stock can be planted anytime during the growing season.
+Bare root stock is best planted in the early spring while still dormant, but container grown stock can be planted anytime during the growing season.
 They prefer rich, loamy, fertile soils with moderate acidity to neutral pH in the range of 5.5-7.0.
 They naturally thrive with a mulching layer of decomposing leaves on top of the soil.

-They require at least 30 inches of annual rainfall, mostly in the spring & summer.
+They require at least 30 inches of annual rainfall, mostly in the spring and summer.
 Not drought tolerant, but definitely require good drainage.

 FRUITING